danielbodnar/awesome-stars/README.md

 ## compiler

+- [kaleidawave/ezno](https://github.com/kaleidawave/ezno) - A JavaScript compiler and TypeScript checker written in Rust with a focus on static analysis and runtime performance
 - [markedjs/marked](https://github.com/markedjs/marked) - A markdown parser and compiler.
 Built for speed.
 - [gleam-lang/gleam](https://github.com/gleam-lang/gleam) - ⭐️ A friendly language for building type-safe, scalable systems!
 - [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser